 We will be utilizing more tables to spread children out and use name cards to ensure adequate spacing of children.
 We will continue to practice proper hand washing before and after eating.
 Whenever possible we will avoid family- or cafeteria-style meals.
 Staff will handle utensils and continue to keep food covered to avoid contamination.

 Whenever possible we will use paper goods and disposable plastic utensils, following CDC and CDPH COVID-19 food handling

-At this time, we will not be providing hot lunch to children.
-All families are required to pack a lunch for their child.
+We've brought back our Hot Lunch Program!
+All families choosing not not to sign up for our Hot Lunch program may pack a lunch for their child.
 Please remember we are a peanut-free and kosher-style facility.
 We ask that families refrain from sending items that contain peanuts, pork, shellfish, and mixing of milk and meat in the same dish.
 We ask that families ensure that all foods are cut and ready to eat.
-We will reheat food items in the dish they come in, so please send those items in a microwavable dish.
-At this time, in an effort to reduce possible contamination, we will not be storing children’s personal food items in the refrigerator, please send food items that require refrigeration with an ice pack.
+At this time, in an effort to reduce possible contamination, we will not be storing children’s personal food items in the refrigerator or heating them up, please send food items that require refrigeration with an ice pack or require heating in an insulated container.
 And as always, label everything you send to school.

 We will communicate plans for facility closure to parents, authorized guardians, staff, and the community through email and BrightWheel.
 It is crucial to continue to practice social (physical) distancing and other preventive measures while the facility is closed.
 It is important to follow the guidelines of home quarantine to avoid spread among children and their families in case one or more have contracted COVID-19